 10) Check Out Ta Keo

 Ta Keo is built entirely of sandstone, making it the first sandstone temple for the Khmer empire.
 Ta Keo is square, consisting of two terraces with five towers.
-Unlike the other temples you’ll see, Ta Keo lacks ornate detail carvings which indicate the temple was never complete.
+Unlike the other temples you’ll see, Ta Keo lacks ornate detail carvings which indicates the temple was never complete.
 Complete or not, it is still ascetically beautiful and well worth a visit.

-And Then Of Course, Angkor Wat Temple
+And Then, Of Course, Angkor Wat Temple

 Duh, right?
 While we are sure this is on your list, we thought a little background on Angkor Wat is never a bad thing.
 After all, it’s the mac daddy of temples and the among the largest religious sites in the world.